computacenter-de/tech-task-wp07/README.md

  > in human-readable declarative configuration files which can then be applied to
  > a controller in a reproducible way.

-In the diagram below you can see how the "CaaC" works.
-The corresponding code for our example can be found at [CloudBees Operation + CaaC Helm Chart](cloudbees-ci).
+In the diagram below you can see how the "CasC" works.
+The corresponding code for our example can be found at [CloudBees Operation + CasC Helm Chart](cloudbees-ci).

 ![Configuration as Code for controllers](./images/controller-intro.0d638c1.png)